jckleiner/config/setup/macos-ansible/README.md

 ### Yabai
-* See README in config/yabai (TODO - stack line not working)
+* See README in config/yabai (TODO - stackline not working)

 ## —— System Settings ——